 6. You will get used to chaos on the road.

-When you first get there, driving around in a rickshaw and seeing what goes on can be quite a shock.
+If you move to India, at first driving around in a rickshaw and seeing what goes on can be quite a shock.
 But after a while, you will get used to meandering cows, full families on a motorcycle, big trucks honking all the time, the lack of road rules, and you’ll become brave enough to cross the road or ride a motorcycle yourself.

 7. You’ll learn that Indian time is not exact.